Ocellated dragonet

-The ocellated dragonet or scooter dragonet (Neosynchiropus ocellatus) is a species of tropical marine fish in the family Callionymidae.
-It is native to the southwest Pacific Ocean from southern Japan to the Marquesan Islands.
+The ocellated dragonet, scooter dragonet or scooter blenny (Neosynchiropus ocellatus) is a species of marine ray-finned fish in the family Callionymidae.
+It is native to parts of the Pacific Ocean, and can be found from southern Japan to the Marquesan Islands.

-Name

-The scooter dragonet is often referred to as the ocellated dragonet and, in the aquarium trade, as the scooter blenny.
-This often causes confusion because many then believe that the species is a member of the blenny family when it is actually not.
-The same species is also occasionally listed under the scientific name Neosynchiropus ocellatus, and many mistakenly believe they are separate species.
+Taxonomy

+This species is placed in Synchiropus by some authors (since some consider that Neosynchiropus is a synonym of Synchiropus).
+Also, despite one of its common names being "scooter blenny", the ocellated dragonet is not a blenny, and is instead allied with seahorses and pipefishes.

 Description

-The scooter dragonet grows to approximately 8 cm long.
-Viewed from above, it is distinctly diamond-shaped with the horizontal pectoral fins located at its widest point.
-It is brown and tan with a striped or spotted pattern- males are usually more colorful and have a large sail-like dorsal fin that is bright orange at the base.
+The scooter dragonet grows to approximately 8 cm.
+It is brown and tan with a striped or spotted pattern; males are usually more colorful, and possess a large sail-like dorsal fin that is bright orange at the base.
+When viewed from above, the scooter dragonet is distinctly diamond-shaped, with the horizontal pectoral fins located at the two widest points.

 Habitat

+The scooter dragonet is a reef-associated bottom-dwelling fish that inhabits shallow, tropical waters, usually sandy lagoons or rocky reefs.

+Biology

-The scooter dragonet is a reef-associated bottom dwelling fish that inhabits shallow, tropical waters, usually sandy lagoons or rocky reefs.
-They tend to form loose congregations of several individuals, but do not exhibit schooling behavior or other forms of social cooperation.
-Scooter dragonets' diet consists almost entirely of Copepods: small zooplankton living in the water column.
-However, in captivity the Scooter Dragonet can often be acclimated to consuming live, frozen or even artificial foods, such as flakes.
+This species tends to form loose congregations of several individuals, but does not exhibit schooling behavior or other forms of social cooperation.
+The diet consists almost entirely of copepods; however, in captivity, the scooter dragonet can often be acclimated to consuming frozen or even artificial foods (such as flakes).